scottellis/blinkm/README.md

 Gumstix kernels load the i2c drivers by default.

-You will need to change permissions for /dev/i2c-* device if you are running blinkm as someone other then root.
+You might need to change permissions for /dev/i2c-* device if you are running blinkm as someone other then root.

+The current RPI Raspbian O/S adds the *pi* user to the *i2c* group so there should not be any permission problems.

-A one-time fix is to run the following as root (Gumstix example)
+On other O/Ses, a one-time fix is to run the following as root (Gumstix example)

         chmod 0666 /dev/i2c-3